 A new manager and increased involvement

-Keflavík ended the 2015 season rooted to the bottom of the table with just a single point to their name having failed to win a single game.
-With the club branded as the worst side in Iceland that year a change of head coach was required.
+Keflavík ended the 2015 season rooted to the bottom of the table with just a single point to their name.
+With the club branded as the worst side in Iceland, a change of head coach was required.

 “I can remember the first time I got to see Sveindís play.
-She was around 12 at the time and I saw her taking her long throw-in and I was amazed that a young girl was taking such a long throw.
+She was around 12 at the time and I saw her taking her long throw-in.
+I was amazed that a young girl was taking such a long throw.